Sexuality and disability: History

 Much of the sexual biases in the United States are traced back to Puritan ethics.
 Issues on the acceptance of sexuality and disability root back to 2000 years.
 The review of history on sexuality in philosophy, religion, and science leads to the modern day views on sexuality and disability.
 Religious institutions were the first entities to combat sexuality.
 They believed that sex was a sin and should not be practiced unless it was done with intents of reproducing.
 Then doctors began developing medical views on sex.
 Sexual pleasure was deemed a sickness.
 The taboo around sexuality being a disease and sin restricted many people from expressing their sexuality, especially people with disabilities.

 After much groundbreaking research, it was not until the 20th century that sex and pleasure became normalized.
 With the normalization of sex, pleasure became the main focus.
 Healthy sex meant a good performance that led into an orgasm.
 If a person was not able to orgasm during sex they were seen as inadequate for sexual intercourse.
 With this a sex therapist would help the individual explore oral sex, and clitoral orgasm.
 When a person with a disability is not able to achieve an orgasm it was not seen as problematic, because they did not have sexual desires.
-The neglect on the sexual lives of people with disabilities roots from the idea that they are child like and asexual.
+The neglect on the sexual lives of people with disabilities roots from the idea that they are childlike and asexual.
 Because people with disabilities do not fall under the category of being sexual, there were no resources for them to seek sexual assistance.

 Over the years sexually disenfranchised groups were working towards sexual acceptance for all people, including queer and disabled communities.
 The work of these groups began to open doors for people with disabilities to become more expressive of their sexuality.
 Even with these new found opportunities, sexual pleasure for people with disabilities remained unspoken of.